stealthmachines/Analog-Prime/README.md

 ---

-# This is part and parcel to a full suite:
+# This is part and parcel to the greater suite:

 * stealthmachines/mersenne-prime-pipeline
-4-track GPU-accelerated Mersenne prime search: phi-lattice scorer + exact-integer schoolbook Lucas-Lehmer verifier (CUDA, RTX 2060 sm_75)

 * stealthmachines/Analog-Prime-B
 * stealthmachines/Prime-Hunter-2
-A decent enough means to explore where new primes might be hiding

 * stealthmachines/Trailblaze
-* stealthmachines/conscious
+* stealthmachines/conscious (included also in this repo)

 ## Overview